GENI-NSF/geni-tools/CONTRIBUTING.md

  - Give specific examples, sample outputs, etc
  - Do not include any passwords, private keys, your `omni.bundle`, or any information you don't want public.
  - When reporting issues, please include the output of `omni --version` at least.
 Even better, include the complete `stitcher.log` or the output of running `omni --debug`.
  - To attach your `stitcher.log` or test case RSpecs or other large output, upload the file to some web server and provide a pointer.
-For example, use Gist:
+For example, to use Gist:
   - Copy & paste your log/patch/file attachment to http://gist.github.com/, hit the `Create Public` button and link to it from your issue by copying & pasting its URL.

 ## Getting the Source